jscanga/CMPINF0010-Final-Project/README.md

 # Overview
 This is a project for Pitt's CMPINF0010 class aimed at finding the best neighborhood in Pittsburgh based on datasets gathered from the WRPDC.
-# Team Name: Sherif's Sherriffs
+# Team Name: Sherif's Sheriffs

 ## Team Members:
 - Ardin Godwin ajg338@pitt.edu